 Next up is choosing where to install your PBX.
 On a virtual machine on an existing server, directly onto a hardware appliance, or in the cloud on a Linux VPS.
 There are many good choices.
 Unless you have a burning desire to preserve your ties with Ma Bell, we recommend limiting your Ma Bell lines to your main number.
 Most phone companies can provide a service called multi-channel forwarding that lets multiple inbound calls to your main number be routed to one or more VoIP DIDs much like companies do with 800-number calls.

-Any good dual-core Atom computer will suffice.
-You’ll find lots of suggestions in this thread.
-And the prices generally are in the $150-$400 range.
-For larger companies and to increase PBXinaflash capacity with beefier hardware, see these stress test results.
+Any capable dual-core i3 processor is sufficient.
+Review this page for hardware suggestions.
+For low-end hardware the prices generally are in the $150-$400 range.
+For larger companies and to increase PBXinaflash simultaneous calls capacity with beefier hardware, you need to consider higher-end specifications.

 The phone brands that we would seriously consider include Yealink, Snom, Fanvil, HTek, Polycom and Cisco.
-Do you need BLF, call parking or multiple line buttons, a hold button, conferencing, speakerphone, HD voice, power over Ethernet support, distinctive ringtones for internal and various types of external calls, Bluetooth, WiFi, web, SMS, or email access, an extra network port for a computer, headset support, customizable buttons (how many?), quick dial keys?
+Do you need BLF, call parking or multiple line buttons, a hold button, conferencing, speakerphone, HD voice, Power over Ethernet (PoE) support, distinctive ringtones for internal and various types of external calls, Bluetooth, WiFi, web, SMS or email access, an extra network port for a computer, headset support, customizable buttons (how many?), quick dial keys?
 How easy is it to transfer a call?
 Do you need to mimic key telephones?
 Also consider color screens, touch screens, busy lamp indicators, extension modules (what capacity?).

 What do we personally use: Yealink’s T46G is our favorite, and we also have several Polycom phones of various types, a Samsung Galaxy S4 and Moto X, and a Samsung Galaxy S3 extension interconnected with Vitelity’s vMobile service to provide transparent connectivity on both WiFi and cellular networks.

 One of the design differences between VoIP and the Ma Bell network that we’re all familiar with is that you no longer have to put all your eggs in one basket.
 The company or companies that you use to make outbound calls need not be the same as the ones you use to handle incoming calls.
 For home use, VoIP providers typically offer two types of plans: all-you-can-eat (which isn’t really) and pay-by-the-minute (which, in most cases, is priced by the fraction of the minute that you actually use the service).
 For business use, you have a choice of pay-by-the-trunk (each simultaneous call uses a trunk) and pay-by-the-minute (where you don’t have to manage your simultaneous calls).
-In all cases, be sure to stick to a VoIP provider that has been tried and tested PBXinaflash!
+In all cases, be sure to stick to a VoIP provider that has been tried and tested by PBXinaflash!
 You can find a list of supported VoIP providers here.